 State troopers closed the northbound lanes of I-55 north of Springfield and were turning traffic back toward the central Illinois city.

 As many as five tornadoes may have been on the ground at once, said Mark Metzger, a dispatcher with the Menard County Sheriff’s Department.
 At least six homes in a subdivision south of Athens were reported destroyed.

 ``We have multiple completely destroyed houses.
 Utility poles are down.
 Power lines are down,″ Metzger said.

-Mitchell said tornadoes touched down in a six-county area covering hundreds of square miles of central and northern Illinois.
+John Mitchell, director of the Illinois Emergency Management Agency, said tornadoes touched down in a six-county area covering hundreds of square miles in central and northern Illinois.